What is a Brain Injury?

 - Colorado ranks 9th in the nation of fatalities due to a TBI and 13th in the nation of hospitalizations due to a TBI

-- Almost 5,000 individuals are hospitalized and over 1,000 die due to a TBI in Colorado each year
+- Almost 5,000 individuals are hospitalized and nearly 1,000 die due to a TBI in Colorado each year

 - Males are twice as likely to sustain a TBI in Colorado as females